cycle/docs/docs/en/active-record/active-entity.md

 In other words, all operations on entities within the function are placed into a single Unit of Work of the EntityManager and executed upon exiting the function.

 You can get the EntityManager as the first parameter of the passed function to perform actions with other ORM entities that are not converted to ActiveRecord.
-To configure the transaction behavior of the Entity Manager, you can use the second parameter of the `transact()` method:
+To configure the transaction behavior of the Entity Manager, you can use the second parameter:

 ```php
 ActiveRecord::groupActions(